theaquamarine/windows-powershell-docs/docset/windows/netqos/new-netqospolicy.md

 ## DESCRIPTION
 The **New-NetQosPolicy** cmdlet creates a new network Quality of Service (QoS) policy.
 A QoS policy consists of two main parts: match conditions also known as filters, and actions.
-Match conditions such as the name by which an application is run in Windows Server® 2012 and later or a TCP port number decide to what traffic the policy is relating.
+Match conditions such as the name by which an application is run in Windows Server??
+2012 and later or a TCP port number decide to what traffic the policy is relating.
 Parameters such as *DSCPAction* and *ThrottleRateAction* determine how the policy is to handle the matched traffic.
 Besides match conditions and actions, there are also some general parameters such as *NetworkProfile* and *Precedence* that the users can customize for a QoS policy.